libris/swepub-redux/README.md

 yarn --cwd service/vue-client/ build
 ```

+For development, you can run `yarn --cwd service/vue-client/ build --mode=development` instead; this lets you use e.g. Vue Devtools.

 To start the Swepub service (which provides the API and serves the static frontend files, if they exist):

 ```bash